George Washington: Religious and spiritual views

-Washington was baptized as an infant in April 1732 and was a devoted member of the Anglican Church.
+Washington was baptized as an infant in April 1732 and was a devoted Anglican.
 He served for more than 20 years as a vestryman and churchwarden at the Fairfax and Truro parishes in Virginia.
 He privately prayed and read the Bible daily, and publicly encouraged prayer.
 He may have taken communion regularly prior to the Revolution, but he did not do so afterwards.

 Washington referred to God in American Enlightenment terms, including Providence, the Almighty, and the Divine Author.
 He believed in a divine power who watched over battlefields, influenced the outcome of war, protected his life, and was involved in American politics and specifically in the creation of the United States.
 Chernow has argued that Washington avoided evangelistic Christianity, hellfire-and-brimstone speech, and anything inclined to "flaunt his religiosity", saying that he "never used his religion as a device for partisan purposes or in official undertakings".
 At the same time, Washington frequently quoted from or paraphrased the Bible, and often referred to the Anglican Book of Common Prayer.

 While president, Washington acknowledged major religious sects, gave speeches on religious toleration, and opposed state religion.
 He adopted the ideas, values, and modes of thinking of the Enlightenment, but he harbored no contempt for organized Christianity and its clergy.
 In 1793, speaking to members of the New Church in Baltimore, Washington said, "We have abundant reason to rejoice that in this Land the light of truth and reason has triumphed over the power of bigotry and superstition."

 Freemasonry was a widely accepted institution in the late 18th century, known for advocating moral teachings.
 American Masonic lodges did not share the anti-clerical views of the controversial European lodges.
 A Masonic lodge was established in Fredericksburg, Virginia, in September 1752, and Washington was initiated two months later at the age of 20 as one of its first Entered Apprentices.
 Within a year, he progressed through its ranks to become a Master Mason.
 In 1777, he was recommended for the office of Grand Master of the newly established Grand Lodge of Virginia; sources differ as to whether he declined or was never asked, but he did not assume the role.
 He served as the charter Master of Alexandria Masonic lodge No. 22 in 1788–1789.